mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

 # Installation

-This page walks you through installing CrawlerKit into a Unity project and verifying the setup.
+This page walks you through installing Dungeon Crawler Framework into a Unity project and verifying the setup.

 ## Requirements